edeustace/mongo-db-utils/README.md

 # MongoDbUtils

+### !Current version 0.0.9.2 is in Beta - for a safer version use 0.0.9

 A little gem that simplifies backing up and copying your mongo dbs.

 You can run as a script (eg for cron jobs, or in interactive mode):